SDC-Fennel/Fennel/README.md

 --- | --- | --- |
 page | integer | Selects the page of results to return.
 Default 1 count | integer | Specifies how many results per page to return.
-Default 5. sort | text | Changes the sort order of reviews to be based on "newest", "helpful", or "relevant" product_id | integer | Specifies the product for which to retrieve reviews.
+Default 5. sort | text | Changes the sort order of reviews to be based on "newest" or "helpful" product_id | integer | Specifies the product for which to retrieve reviews.

 ### Response